Serving a web site from a shell script is fun and easy

 }

-This bit of code is controlled by the $NCAT_SUBSHELL_MODE variable, which is unset when the script is originally invoked.
+This bit of code is controlled by the $NCAT_LOCAL_PORT variable, which is unset when the script is originally invoked, but set later by ncat.

 This ncat is the part that handles the actual TCP networking.